 Sheet Metal Forming

-In this process, a sheet metal blank is made into a concave or cup shape using the mechanical force of a punch called a male die.
+In this process, a sheet metal blank is made into a concave or cup shape using the mechanical force of a sheet metal tool, called a punch die.

 Deep drawing is typically used when the metal being drawn has high ductility, allowing it to be stretched without breaking.